LevonDem/PAIRADISE-1/README.md

 6. Column 6 contains the effective length of isoform 1.
 7. Column 7 contains the effective length of isoform 2.

 Replicates in columns 2-5 should be separated by commas, e.g. "1623,432,6" for three replicates and the replicate order should be consistent for each column to ensure pairs are matched correctly.
+The PAIRADISE R package includes a sample dataset satisfying the formatting requirements mentioned above; this dataset can be accessed using the command

+``data("sample_dataset")``

 Other (optional) inputs to ```pairadise``` include: